PedroCristo/README-TEST/README.md

 - [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) for authentication, registration, account management
 - [Stripe](https://pypi.org/project/stripe/) for processing all purchases on the website
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) to style the forms
-- [Pillow](https://pypi.org/project/Pillow/) to process and save all the images downloaded through the database
+- [Pillow](https://pypi.org/project/Pillow/) to process and save all the images downloaded through the database<br>

 ### Frameworks - Libraries - Programs Used